doctapp/get-data-course-project/README.md

 # Get Data Course Project

 This repo contains files used in the context of the `Getting and Cleaning Data` course.
-The project consists in transforming a [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) dataset into a tidy one.
+The project consists in transforming a [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) dataset into a tidy one providing the average of smartphone sensor measures for each activity and subject of the study.

 ## Transforming the Original Dataset
 To transform the [original dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), simply do the following: